Saturday, June 7, 2025

 Local food and beverages

-Mante’s Chow Cart rolled tacos, Mary’s Pueblo pies, lemonade, and Taos Cow ice cream - free
+Mante’s Chow Cart enchilada casserole, Sabor Real tamales, Bombon red chile, Mary’s Pueblo pies, lemonade, and Taos Cow ice cream - all free

 Youth Heartline bubble booth